preston/ruby-prolog/README.md

 * There are no variables.
 * There are no control flow statements.

 You *can* use all these wonder things -- it’s still Ruby after all -- but they’re not needed, and mainly useful for getting data and results into/out of the interpreter.
-Prolog still tends to be favored heavily in artificial intelligence and theorem proving applications and is still relevant to computer science curricula as well, so I hope this updated release proves useful for your logic evaluation needs!
+Declarative langugaes like Prolog are often favored heavily in artificial intelligence and theorem proving applications and is also taught in computer science curricula, so I hope this updated release proves useful for your logic evaluation needs!

-ruby-prolog is written using object-oriented-ish pure Ruby, and should work under all most popular Ruby interpreters.
+ruby-prolog is written using object-oriented-ish pure Ruby, and should work under all modern Ruby interpreters.
 Please report compatibility problems.
 The core engine is largely based on tiny_prolog, though numerous additional enhancements have been made such as object-oriented refactorings and integration of ideas from the interwebs.
 Unfortunately I cannot read Japanese and cannot give proper attribution to the original tiny_prolog author.
 (If *you* can, let me know and I'll update this document!)

 Usage
 ----